cornelius-tyranade/lambda-authorizer-benchmarking-tool/README.md

 ### Combination of Options

 This application can accept flag combinations of more than one input.
-With the following command, the application do a clean deployment, then run the test and create an HTML report, as well as generate the results of a Logs Insight query.
+With the following command, the user can do a clean deployment, then run the test and create an HTML report, as well as generate the results of a Logs Insight query at once.

 ```sh
 $ node labt -c -d -t -r -li